Martin Duralde: Biography

 Duralde was born in Bayonne in what is today France.
 His father, Pierre Duralde, was French, and his mother, Marie de Eligaza, was Spanish.
 He himself "spoke several languages" and enjoyed the study of dialects.
 He migrated to North America in 1767 and was involved in the establishment of St. Louis in what is now the U.S. state of Missouri, surveying the first town square.
 He worked in the fur trade, hunting and exporting peltry, and eventually moved from the Illinois country to Louisiana for business.
 He married his wife in 1776 in St. Louis; her name was Marie Josèphe Perrault, and she was a native of Quebec, her mother being Josèphe Bobé, and her father Louis Perrault being a merchant of Quebec.

 By 1781 he owned a 1423 acre tract of land along the upper Bayou Teche.
-In 1795 governor Francisco Luis Héctor de Carondelet appointed Duralde commandant of the Opelousas post, which position he held until 1803.
+In 1795 governor Francisco Luis Héctor de Carondelet appointed Duralde commandant of the Opelousas post (Poste de Opelousas), which position he held until 1803.
 Construction on his house, now called Maison Stephanie, was completed in 1796.
 The bricks used in constructing the house were made on site from local clay, and bald cypress was used for the framing and the doors.
 The house stands near Bayou Teche, in present-day St. Martin Parish.

 Duralde was interested in "the natural world and used geologic evidence and Native American oral histories to compare contemporary and historical landscapes and vegetation."
 He is a primary source on the language of the Atakapa people.
 Further, he is "virtually the only source" on the Chitimacha and Opelousa.

-The Duraldes had six children together: Martin Duralde Jr., Joseph Valmon Duralde, Celeste Duralde, Louise Duralde, Julie Duralde, and Clarice Duralde.
-In 1806, one of his daughters, Clarisse, married the governor of Mississippi Territory and American Louisiana W. C. C. Claiborne.
-Duralde Jr. married Susan Hart Clay, a daughter of Henry Clay, in Lexington, Kentucky in 1822.
-Henry Clay's brother John Clay married Julie Duralde.
-Celeste Duralde married Valerien Allain, son of Pierre Augustin Allain and Manette du Plessis; George Eustis Sr. was one of their sons-in-law.
-Louise married Pierre Soniat, also known as Gui Joseph Soniat du Fossat, son of the Chevalier Gui de Saunhac and Françoise Claudine Dreux.
-Joseph Valmon, known as Col. J. V. Duralde, married Gertrude de Vahamonde, daughter of a Spanish officer stationed at Baton Rouge, José Vázquez Bahamonde (also spelled Josef, Baamonde, Vaamonde, Vahamonde), who was possibly born 1748 in Galicia.

 There is a surviving portrait of Duralde that was painted by Josef Salazar.
 Duralde served in the Louisiana State Legislature in 1812 as a representative from Attakapas.
 He died on his plantation in the Attakapas section of Louisiana in 1822.
 He specified in his will that some of his slaves were to be emancipated but most were auctioned off as part of the estate.
 His plantation was purchased by Charles Henri Lastrapes.
 Duralde was remembered in 1845 as having been "enlightened and highly respected."

 Descendants

+The Duraldes had six children together: Martin Duralde Jr., Joseph Valmon Duralde, Celeste Duralde, Louise Duralde, Julie Duralde, and Clarice Duralde.